Diary of a Wimpy Kid: Rodrick Rules (2011 film): Plot

-At the talent show the next week, Rodrick finds out that he has been booted from his band by Bill Walter, a guitarist who recently joined; and Rowley is not able to perform his magic tricks due to his assistant having stage fright.
-Greg offers to participate in Rowley's magic act if Susan allows Rodrick to perform, which she agrees to.
-The magic act is praised by the crowd, including Holly, but people are unimpressed by Rodrick's band act until Susan starts dancing at the edge of the stage, which prompts the crowd to join in.
-Frank tapes the entire footage of Susan dancing, agreeing with Greg to keep it a secret.
-Rodrick removes Bill from the band in retaliation and reconciles with Greg.
+The family goes to see the talent show, where Rodrick finds he has been kicked out of his own band by Bill Walter, a guitarist he recently recruited, while Rowley's magic act is in jeopardy due to his assistant's stage fright.
+Greg strikes a deal with Susan that he will stand in as Rowley's assistant if she lets Rodrick perform.
+"The Remarkable Rowley" and "Greg The Great" are praised by the audience, including Holly, believing the act is a comedy skit with intentional mistakes.
+The audience is not as impressed by Löded Diper, until Susan starts dancing at the edge of the stage, prompting the crowd to join in.
+Frank secretly videos Susan dancing, Rodrick kicks Bill out of the band and reconciles with Greg.